UninvitedActivity/UninvitedActivity/README.md

 Essentially: Using uninvited activity on closed ports to provide an additional layer of protection to open ports.

 This, specifically, is not an exercise in cleaning up log files.
-The log files need to remain 'dirty' for the logging to remain current.
+The log files need to remain 'dirty' for the blocking to remain current.

 # This Isn't Code!
 I sort of disagree, but it's also as close as I can get, so tough, move on.